Radiology Schools in Maryland with Course Descriptions

 Two Maryland community colleges and their radiologic technology programs are discussed here.
 Get details about specific degrees earned, types of courses taken and clinical experiences.
 Helpful facts about both schools are found in the table at the end of this article.

 - At Montgomery College, students can complete a radiology technology associate's degree program.
 The main campus is located in Rockville, Maryland, just over 40 miles southwest of downtown Baltimore.

 - Anne Arundel Community College has a radiology degree program similar to that of Montgomery College.
 The school is based about seven miles north of downtown Annapolis, about 35 miles east of Washington, DC.

-Montgomery College, founded in 1946, is a small three-campus public university in Montgomery County, MD.
-The combined population of full-time and part-time students is approximately 60,000 annually.
-It offers programs in over 100 disciplines.
+Montgomery College, founded in 1946, is a small three-campus community college in Montgomery County, MD.
+It offers programs in over 100 disciplines, and approximately 60,000 students enroll in full-time, part-time, or noncredit courses each year.

 Associate of Applied Science in Radiologic (X-Ray) Technology